-1 Features
+1 1 Features

 2 Python Versions

-3 User Guide
+3 User Guide -

-3.1 Getting Started
+3.1 Getting Started 7

-3.2 Tutorial
+Tutorial

-3.3 Advanced Usage 1
+3.3 Advanced Usage 11

-3.4 Testing 1
+3.4 Testing 18

+3.5 Migrating to v1.0 18

 pygls (pronounced like "pie glass") is a generic implementation of the Language Server Protocol written in the Python programming language.
 It allows you to write your own language server in just a few lines of code.